stevenbenner/jquery-powertip/README.md

 ## Summary

-This plugin will create tooltips.
-Of course there are already about 5 million jQuery plugins that can create tooltips, but none of them had all of the features I wanted, so I created my own.
+This plugin will create tooltips for you.
+Of course there are already about 5 million jQuery plugins that can create tooltips, but none of them had all of the features I wanted and worked the way I wanted, so I created my own.
 Here is yet another tooltip plugin for jQuery.

 PowerTip features a very flexible design that is easy to customize, gives you a number of different ways to use the tooltips and supports adding complex data to tooltips.
 It is being actively developed and maintained, and provides a very fluid user experience.

 ### Features

-* Simple implementation (include JavaScript, a few lines of CSS and call `powerTip()`)
+* Straightforward implementation (just include script, a few lines of CSS and call `powerTip()`)
-* Easy configuration
+* Simple configuration
-* Supports static tooltips as well as tooltips that follow the mouse.
+* Supports static tooltips as well as tooltips that follow the mouse
 * Ability to let users mouse on to the tooltips and interact with their content
-* Test for hover intent (users have to focus their cursor on the element before the tooltip will open)
+* Tests for hover intent (users have to hold the mouse cursor on the element before the tooltip will open)
 * Mouse follow tooltips are constrained to the browser viewport
+* Easy customization

 ### Requirements